 Section 2.4. of the Environment Agency's water company drought plan guidelines state that we should make paper copies of our draft plan available for inspection at our offices during the consultation on the draft Drought Plan.
-However, in light of Covid-19 to help maintain social distancing, we made hard copies available for posting on request.
-We decided in the event a member of the public wishes to inspect a non-redacted version of the draft plan or its associated appendices, which is not suitable to be posted, then we would make provisions to allow access to our Head Office in Coventry following Covid-19 rules.
+However, in light of Covid-19 to help maintain social distancing, in the first instance we will make hard copies available for posting on request.
+In the event a member of the public wishes to inspect a non-redacted version of the draft plan or its associated appendices, which is not suitable to be posted, then we will make provision to allow access to our Head Office in Coventry following Covid-19 rules.

-Following permission from the Secretary of State, we published our draft drought plan for public consultation for eight weeks from 1st June 2021.
+Following permission from the Secretary of State, we published our draft drought plan for public consultation for eight weeks from $1^{st}$ June 2021.
 We received eight representations on our draft drought plan.
-We produced a revised draft plan following updates made on the original draft plan which was published at the same time as our Statement of Response (SoR) - 15 weeks since publishing our original draft drought plan.
-We have now produced and released this final drought plan following approval to publish from Defra in August 2022.
+This is our revised draft plan following updates made on the original draft plan and has been published at the same time as our Statement of Response (SoR) - 15 weeks since publishing our original draft drought plan.
+We intend to publish our final drought plan, subject to approval, at the end of 2021 / early 2022.